swaptacular/swpt_accounts/README.md

 * **webserver**

-  Starts a "fetch API" server.
+  Starts only the "fetch API" server.
 This command allows you to start as many dedicated web servers as necessary, so as to handle the incoming load.

 * **consume_messages**

-  Starts only the processes that consume and process Swaptacular Messaging Protocol messages.
+  Starts only the processes that consume Swaptacular Messaging Protocol messages.
 This command allows you to start as many dedicated SMP message processors as necessary, so as to handle the incoming load.

 * **consume_chore_messages**

-  Starts only the processes that consume and process local database tasks.
+  Starts only the processes that perform local database tasks.
 This command allows you to start as many dedicated chores processors as necessary, so as to handle the incoming load.

 This